tomlepaine/video-labeling-gui/README.md

 # Lip movement labeling demo

-This is a few python scripts used to make a lip labeling GUI.
+This is a few python scripts used to make a simple video labeling GUI.

 ## Note
 Loading lots of video clips will take a lot of memory and potentially crash the gui (i.e. web browser).
 To fix this we should add pagination.
+Currently in `make_clips.py` there is a variable `MAX_CLIPS` that caps the number of clips to save to 10.

 ## Installing
-This code relies on three python libraries:
+This code relies on three python libraries.
 Two are easy to install:
 [jinja2][jinja2] - Used to make the html page.
 ```
 pip install jinja2